mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 ### Minimizing Headers

 When a web application makes many requests to a server for many files, most of the information being sent is redundant.
 The client's `User-Agent` header, connection information, cache data (if available), and other information is identical between requests.
-SPDY minimizes the impact of this by allowing header compression, but the first request (or response) is still impacted by large amounts of header data.
+HTTP2 minimizes the impact of this by allowing header compression, but the first request (or response) is still impacted by large amounts of header data.
 If this crosses the TCP window size, it may take multiple packets just to allow the server to begin processing the request or sending the actual response content.

 To alleviate this, take great care to minimize the number of custom headers sent back and forth between the client and the server.